fz172/fanfly/_posts/2026-07-23-parachute_installation_part2.md

 The parachute cable was fed through the entire center channel, with the red pull handle coming out of the instrument panel, and the rocket connector right below the rocket tube.

-In order to feed the cabel through, I removed the throttle quadrant back cover (the cover with 2 headset cable holes and USB plug).
+In order to feed the cable through, I removed the throttle quadrant back cover (the cover with 2 headset cable holes and USB plug).
 I thought I'd have to remove the rear seat, but it wasn't necessary.
 I just lifted the rear seat slightly.
 Overall it wasn't difficult to get the cable through the channel.

 ![](https://lh3.googleusercontent.com/pw/AP1GczPWDSGTUbgj_8CKJWW4oatk95TkSBEP-CoHQmM5PL2n515BetFY9LOzJQMAFGtVPUiNic-H9hgVvDhmkJKYPnAiw3ejg2YeoyLBQLz3Mfkx_jD0dS69p-1gI8zsKWQYdV--zbuZGyRK9SVox7TuQxjGcQ=w1776-h2368-s-no-gm?authuser=0)
 _Cable pulled through_